-Handling animals like cattle, sheep, poultry, dogs and horses is a way of life on many farms.
-All animals behave differently and some animals are for production or as working animals (sheep and cattle dogs or stock horses) and some are domestic pets.
+Handling animals such as cattle, sheep, poultry, dogs and horses is part of everyday life on many farms.
+All animals behave differently and some animals are kept for production or as working animals (sheep and cattle dogs or stock horses) and some are kept as domestic pets.

-Animals are unpredictable, especially during the mating season.
+Animals can be unpredictable, especially during mating season.
 Cattle, pigs, horses and sheep should be treated with caution at all times.
 Keep a fence or barrier between you and the animals; never turn your back.

-Falling off horses can causes serious injuries so always wear a helmet.
+Falling off horses can cause serious injuries so always wear a helmet.
 Keep sheds, yards, fences and equipment in good repair.

 Visitors and bystanders can easily be injured by livestock so advise them to be careful.

 Many injuries to farmers and farm workers occur when handling livestock.
-Animals are unpredictable, especially during the mating season or when protecting their young.
+Animals are unpredictable, especially during mating season or when protecting their young.
 Cattle, dogs, pigs, horses and sheep should be treated with caution.
 Attempting to lift or push animals can cause injury and animals may also transmit certain diseases.
-Plan ahead for any task, maintain a barrier between you and the animals and yourself, and get help if you need it.
+Plan ahead for tasks involving animals, maintain a barrier between the animals and yourself, and get help if you need it.
 Children should always be supervised around farm animals.

 Find out more about this topic on Better Health Channel